MTDuke71/ChessAI/README.md

 - Board representation with FEN parsing/printing and comprehensive move generation.
 - Perft utilities and unit tests for move generation correctness.
-- Evaluation function using piece-square tables, mobility and development bonuses, with game-phase awareness.
+- Evaluation function using piece-square tables, mobility and development bonuses, with game-phase awareness and a bishop pair bonus.
 - Minimax search with alpha-beta pruning, principal variation search and basic time management.
 - Transposition tables with Zobrist hashing for reusing evaluated positions.
 - Command-line UCI engine along with example programs for move generation and search.